 As always, Trollope draws the reader in with these multiple interwoven plots which all connect to themes of pride and dignity.
 Just like the earlier titles, he captures the essence of Victorian society, showing its concerns about property, status, connections as well as its social conventions.

 The principal attraction of the novel for me however, is his cast of characters.
 We’ve met many of them in the earlier titles like the clergyman Mark Roberts from Framley Parsonage, Archdeacon Grantly from Barchester Towers and Dr Thomas Thorne the titular character of book two.

 They’re never portrayed as anything other than thoroughly human, a mix of virtues and flaws.

-Some are irritating —Grace Cawley was just too nice and insipid to hold my attention.
+Some of those who feature prominently in the Last Chronicle of Barset are irritating —Grace Cawley was just too nice and insipid to hold my attention.
 Some are despicable, particularly Augustus Musselboro, Mrs. Van Siever and Dobbs Broughton, the three partners in a dodgy moneylending and stockbroking enterprise.
 Others are gentle, kind and thoughtful like Mrs Dale.

 The Last Chronicle of Barset sees a welcome return for my two all-time favourites: the Bishop’s wife Mrs Proudie and the former warden Septimus Harding.

 Mrs Proudie has always worn the trousers in the palace but in this novel she is more redoubtable than ever, imperiously making decisions about the Reverend Crawley’s future without the Bishop’s approval.
 Even this weak-willed man has his limits however and Mrs Proudie discovers she has exerted her authority for the last time.